 Mycology: 9 locations in Andalusia to enjoy collecting mushrooms

 The mycology is a very old practice, especially in places where mushrooms are abundant.
-It is a healthy, tasty and very low calorie food.
+It is healthy, tasty and very low-calorie food.
 Ideal for eating alone, cooked in a thousand ways, or as a garnish in many dishes.
 Therefore, when autumn arrives and after the first rains, the temperatures drop, and forests experiencing the arrival of new tenants which have been waiting all year to reappear: mushrooms.

 Where to pick mushrooms in Andalusia?

 Andalusia particularly offers mycology lovers a number of places and havens where they can marvel at the surroundings and enjoy this activity.
 Here we tell you about some of the best places where mycology roads open up to be visited individually or in groups, while information centres also open to the public to provide specific information, finding out which mushrooms to collect.

 1. Jimena de la Frontera (Cádiz)

 Jimena de la Frontera, in the heart of Parque de Los Alcornocales, is the nearest city to Jerez where the mushrooms become the ‘queen’ of the field.
 The humidity typical of this time and the mild temperatures in the forests foster the conditions for mushrooms to appear at the right